DAILY DISCIPLINE #81

 So it is the same with us and our relationship with Jesus.
 The closer we come to Him the more we see our own sin and darkness.
-Nevertheless Christ is able to "save to the uttermost" those who come to Him and He longs that each one of us would let Him take up residence in our hearts.
+Nevertheless, Christ is able to "save to the uttermost" those who come to Him and He longs that every one of us would let Him take up residence in our hearts.

-We will continue the final portion of Part I of the Song of Solomon and then go right into Part II.
+We will continue the final portion of Part 1 of the Song of Solomon and then go right into Part 2.

 Matthew 11:28-29 / John 14:27/ 16:33

 Day 3- Just as the king took the initiative to bring his bride into a new place with him, so too each new spiritual experience that we have with our Saviour is initiated by Him usually in response to our heart's longing.

 Day 4- Having her needs met she is led into the banqueting house (Hebrew meaning "house of wine") to taste the fullness of His joy and the rapture of His love.
 The banner tells of the conqueror and of a victory gained.
 What does it mean for you and me that Christ's banner over us is love?

 Romans 5:8-10 / Romans 8:28-39

 Day 5- At times the Lord grants to His children an overwhelming sense of His love, presence, and protection that they must cry out as this bride did.
 The Lord delights to satisfy our desires.

 Song of Solomon 2:5 / Psalm 37:4 / Psalm 103:5 / Psalm 107:9 / Isaiah 58:11

 Day 6 -With the banner of love over her and the arms of love around her, the Bride has attained what she longingly expressed in Song of Solomon 1:1-4.
 She has the assurance and enjoyment of the bridegroom's love.